Turlock, California: History

 In 1960, California State University, Stanislaus, opened to students, helping to spur growth in the city as the university expanded in its early years.
 In the 1970s, State Route 99 (formerly U.S. Route 99) was completed through the area, largely bypassing the then-incorporated areas of Turlock in a route to the west of the city through mostly undeveloped land.
 Since that time, the city has grown westward considerably to meet the freeway's north–south path, but urban development west of the freeway has only recently begun to take hold.
 In an attempt to allow for orderly growth of the city, comprehensive growth master plans have established urban growth boundaries since the 1960s.

-Turlock experienced extensive growth of both residential and commercial areas in the 1980s, following a statewide boom in housing demand and construction.
-The housing boom of the 1980s diminished in the early 1990s but increased again in the second half of the decade, partly as a result of San Francisco Bay Area growth, which placed a higher demand for more affordable housing in outlying areas.
-After the dot-com bust, housing demand intensified, producing higher house prices in an area formerly known for affordable housing.
+In the 1980s, Turlock experienced extensive growth of both residential and commercial areas, following a statewide boom in housing demand and construction.
+The housing boom of the 1980s diminished in the early 1990s but increased again in the second half of the decade, partly as a result of growth in the San Francisco Bay Area, which placed a higher demand for more affordable housing in outlying areas.
+After the dot-com bust, housing demand intensified, producing much higher housing prices in an area formerly known for affordable housing.
 A recent boom in the retail sector has produced considerable growth along the Highway 99 corridor.
-The city reached its northern urban growth boundary, Taylor Road, in the late 1990s, and growth beyond it is restricted by the city's Master Plan.
+Turlock reached its northern urban growth boundary, Taylor Road, in the late 1990s, and growth beyond it is restricted by the city's Master Plan.

+The Stanislaus County Fairgrounds are located in Turlock.
+Before the land was known as Stanislaus County Fairgrounds it was first known as Melon Carnival because of its crop of cantaloupes, the main source of Turlock's economy.
+In 1911, the first Melon Carnival was held in downtown Turlock.
+Eventually, the Melon Carnival became the Stanislaus County Fair and was held at the Stanislaus County Fairgrounds.
+Promoting agriculture, entertainment and technology with the help of the community, is the main mission of the Stanislaus County fairgrounds.